autocrypt/autocrypt/doc/level1.rst

 designed to be easy to pack and unpack using common OpenPGP tools, both programmatically and manually.

-- Both the To and From headers MUST be the address of the user.
+- Both the To and From headers MUST be the address of the user account.

 - The Autocrypt Setup Message MUST contain an ``Autocrypt-Setup-Message: v1`` header.